easycoder/rbrstory/rbrstory/software/configurator.md

 ```
 At the start, the script names itself (for debugging) and requests the graphics subsystem.
 It then lists all the variables used.
 EasyCoder is a typed language so you can see the variables grouped into different types.
 EasyCoder commands are all-lowercase and variables start with a capital letter; this is not mandatory but it makes programs easier to read.

 The job of this part of the script is to set up the graphics environment.
 Most of it is quite self-evident, especially if you're familiar with Qt graphics, which power this part of EasyCoder.
-Evey visible component on the screen is named somewhere and many are given values to display.
+Every visible component on the screen is named somewhere and many are given values to display.
 Some items are containers (layouts) and most of the others are items whose purpose is obvious from their types and names.
 Once this code has run, the UI will appear on the screen of the computer.

-~tid:configurator02:The configurator, part 2~
+~tid:configurator-02:The configurator, part 2~

 ~stid:home/pagelist:List of Pages~